CIDS-484-Spring-2024/ChatCat-GPT/README.md

 ![DeepSpeed Successful](https://github.com/CIDS-484-Spring-2024/ChatCat-GPT/assets/117781469/25736c5f-712f-4916-b286-7e21d3d0d71e)

 I wanted to point out the DeepSpeed (https://github.com/microsoft/DeepSpeed) is programmed by Microsoft but not support by Windows OS.
-I am unsure why they don't have support for their code on their own systems.
+I am unsure why they don't have support for their code on their own systems (Unless it is a marketing thing . . .
+That would be my only logical assumption).

 ----------------------------------------------------------------
 ----------------------------------------------------------------